Best Selling Gifts

 Gather as a family for prayer.
 (If it’s just you, that’s great too!)
-Ask God to guide you especially to those neighbors in need of connection.
+Ask God to guide you - especially to those neighbors in need of connection.
 Next, get those invitations out!
 Consider your resources, schedules, etc. and plan a party that feels doable.
 Let the kids or grandkids help create invitations and walk around together to deliver.
-It may seem strange to go knocking on doors in our digital age, but it only takes a little time and can make a big difference!
+It may seem strange to go knocking on doors in our digital age, but it takes only a little time and can make a big difference!

 Tell Your Story